Psychology Assignment Help

 From Assessment to Action: IEPs, 504 Plans, and College Accommodations

 A psychoeducational assessment is only as valuable as what happens after the report is written.
-The evaluation report is the key that unlocks specific educational supports — but knowing which door it opens, and how to turn that key, requires understanding the landscape of US educational accommodation frameworks.
+The evaluation report is the key that unlocks specific educational supports.

 What Is an IEP?

-An Individualized Education Program (IEP) is a legally binding document created under the Individuals with Disabilities Education Act (IDEA) for students with qualifying disabilities in public schools from birth through age 21.
-The IEP is not just a list of accommodations — it is a comprehensive plan that includes present levels of academic achievement and functional performance, measurable annual goals, the specific special education services and related services the school will provide, and how progress will be monitored and reported.
+An Individualized Education Program (IEP) is a legally binding document created under IDEA for students with qualifying disabilities in public schools from birth through age 21.
+The IEP includes present levels of academic performance, measurable annual goals, the specific special education services the school will provide, and how progress will be monitored.
+The categories most commonly identified through psychoeducational assessment are Specific Learning Disability (SLD), Other Health Impairment (OHI) for ADHD, and Intellectual Disability (ID).

 What Is a 504 Plan?